Wrocław Cathedral: History

 On 19 June 1540 a fire destroyed the roof, which was restored 16 years later in Renaissance style.
 Another fire, on 9 June 1759, burnt the towers, roof, sacristy and quire.
 The damage was slowly repaired during the following 150 years.
 Between 1873 and 1875, Karl Lüdecke rebuilt the interior and western side in neogothic style.
 Further work was done at the beginning of the 20th century by Hugo Hartung, especially on the towers ruined during the 1759 fire.

-The cathedral was severely damaged (about 70% of the building) during the Siege of Breslau and heavy bombing by the Red Army in the last days of World War II.
+The cathedral survived the war but was severely damaged (about 70% of the building by that meaning vaults, roof, spires, decoration and the damaged church) during the Siege of Breslau and heavy bombing by the Red Army in the last days of World War II but the medieval gothic structure survived the war.

 Parts of the interior fittings were saved and are now on display at the National Museum in Warsaw.
-The initial reconstruction of the church lasted until 1951, when it was reconsecrated by Archbishop Stefan Wyszyński.
-In the following years, additional aspects were rebuilt and renovated.
+The initial reconstruction of the roof and vaults of the church lasted until 1951, when it was reconsecrated by Archbishop Stefan Wyszyński.
+In the following years, additional aspects were rebuilt, renovated and restored.
 The original, conical shape of the towers was restored only in 1991.

 The cathedral holds the largest pipe organ in Poland, built in 1913 by E.F.
 Walcker & Sons of Ludwigsburg, Baden-Württemberg, Germany, for the Centennial Hall — formerly the largest organ in the world.